-No. Most debt collectors can’t take your Social Security or VA benefits directly out of your bank account.
+Answer: Most debt collectors can’t take your Social Security or VA benefits directly out of your bank account.

 When a collector sues you for the debt and wins a judgment, it can ask your bank or credit union to turn over money from your account.
 This is called a garnishment.
 Banks must automatically protect Social Security and VA benefits from garnishment if they are direct deposited into your account.
 (There are some exceptions to this rule, which are explained below.)
 Here’s how the automatic protection works.